 Gosh it feels like these months are going by in a flash.
 Things have been going pretty well for me as of late, and I have been quite hard at work.
 While things are still a bit slower on this blog then they used to be, that is specifically because I’m still working on additional political projects.
 Specifically, I am trying to get a Facebook group set up for Progressive candidates to interact with their supporters and to build a bigger support base for said candidates.
 Thus far I have got 38 candidates to join on and I am still working towards making this a thing.

 This is what happens when the higher ups fuck with those less fortunate than them.
 Those less fortunate get pissed and decide to take things into their own hands, and they raise hell!
 I apologize if you don’t care about politics and just want to see me talk about vidya Geamz, but I can’t sit this one out.
 Although I will still try to get some reviews out.
 Read more

-Note: This poem was originally posted on my Patreon account on June 5th of 2019.
+Note: This poem was originally posted on my Patreon account on November 16th of 2019.
 I am currently posting a new poem to my patreon account once a week for patron exclusive reading and on this blog one week later for public viewing.
 If you’d like to see these poems when they are first put up then please consider pledging to my patreon page.
 Read more